Millions of bright red crabs shut down roads in Australia’s Christmas Island in mass migration

-According to the Australian government, some 50 million red crabs live on the Island — the only place in the world where they can be found.
-The phenomenon happens each year on the island and is determined by the phase of the moon, according to Parks Australia, which calls the mass migration “one of the most incredible natural processes on Earth.”
+According to the Australian government, some 50 million red crabs live on the island — the only place in the world where they can be found.
+The phenomenon happens each year and is determined by the phase of the moon, according to Parks Australia, which calls the mass migration “one of the most incredible natural processes on Earth.”

-The colorful migration usually falls between October and November but has been known to occur as late as December or January in the past.
+The colorful migration usually falls between October and November but has been known to occur as late as December or January.

 “The crabs are turning up everywhere, including at the door of an office block,” Parks Australia tweeted this week, adding that the yearly migration was “in full swing.”